autoreleasefool/campus-guide-showcase/README.md

 # Campus Guide - Showcase

-A website to showcase the uO Campus Guide app for Android and iOS
+A website to showcase the University of Ottawa Campus Guide app for Android and iOS

 View the site live [here](http://campusguide.ca)